nedpals/opentaxjs/RULES_SPEC.md

 2. **Constants** (`$$` Prefix): These are law-defined fixed values that come from tax regulations and remain the same across calculations.
 They represent data from the legal/regulatory domain and are defined in the `constants` section (e.g., `$$tax_exempt_threshold`).

 3. **Calculated Values** (No Prefix): These are values computed during the calculation flow, including both user-defined outputs and system-defined special variables.
 They represent data from the rule calculation domain (e.g., `taxable_income`, `liability`).

+#### 4.2.1.
+Predefined Variables

+The specification defines the following predefined variables that are available in all rules without explicit declaration:

+- **`liability`**: The current tax liability being calculated.
+This variable holds the result of tax calculations at any point in the flow and serves as the primary output for most tax rules.

+**Important Notes:**
+- Predefined variables cannot be redeclared in rule files
+- They have no prefix (part of the calculation domain)
+- Attempting to declare them will result in validation errors

 ### 4.3.
 Constants